qilowatt/qilowatt-ha/README.md

 ## Modes

-        normal - PV to Load and Battery, if PV < Load use Battery. savebattery - PV to Load and Battery, battery can be charged but no discharge.
+        normal - Self use.
+PV to Load and Battery, if PV < Load use Battery.
+If battery is full  PV to Load and Grid. savebattery - PV to Load and Battery, battery can be charged but no discharge.
 If PV < Load use Grid. pvsell - PV to Load and Grid.
         sell - PV and Battery to Load and Grid.